vitejs/vite/docs/guide/migration.md

 For other projects, there are a few general approaches:

 - **Configure ESM as default, opt-in to CJS if needed:** Add `"type": "module"` in the project `package.json`.
-All `*.js` files are now interpreted as ESM and needs to use the ESM syntax.
+All `*.js` files are now interpreted as ESM and need to use the ESM syntax.
 You can rename a file with the `.cjs` extension to keep using CJS instead.
 - **Keep CJS as default, opt-in to ESM if needed:** If the project `package.json` does not have `"type": "module"`, all `*.js` files are interpreted as CJS.
 You can rename a file with the `.mjs` extension to use ESM instead.
 - **Dynamically import Vite:** If you need to keep using CJS, you can dynamically import Vite using `import('vite')` instead.
 This requires your code to be written in an `async` context, but should still be manageable as Vite's API is mostly asynchronous.